Ooedigera: Anatomy

 The type specimen is 41.3 mm long in total, and the body plan is divided into an ovoid front body and a segmented tail.
 The type specimen seems to have been compressed on its side during fossilization, and due to the irregular folding of the outline, the skin may have been softer than in other vetulicolians.

 The front body was oval-shaped, measuring 22.5 mm in length and 14 mm in height, and flattened horizontally.
 It had a straight front edge, and the back edge came to a point, intersecting at the midline of the front body.
 Unlike Chinese vetulicolians, the type specimen shows no indication of a ridge running along the midline, and a lack of such in Ooedigera would be significant in terms of its taxonomy, but more specimens are required to confirm this.
 Like other vetulicolians, the midline had 5 more or less evenly spaced openings, 3.3 mm from the front edge and 2.4 mm from the back edge, corresponding to gill pouches.
 The front body seems to have had a reticulated or anastomosing pattern.
-This could possibly indicate the specimen was a juvenile, as such ornamentation is seen in what are thought to be juvenile specimens of the vetulicolian Beidazoon.
+Such ornamentation is also seen Beidazoon, which is of similar size to juvenile specimens of Vetulicola; no ornamented forms of size similar to other adult vetulicolians had been found prior to Ooedigera.

 Like other vetulicolians, the tail was asymmetrical, flattened horizontally, and divided into 7 segments which were connected by flexible membranes, the latter allowing movement.
 It is 18.8 mm long and 8.7 mm high.
 Each segment had concave edges, which gave each one an hourglass shape in side-view.
 Segments 2–7 were flat on the underside, and segments 5–7 were also flat on the top.
 The last segment was shorter than in other vetulicolians.
 Given the asymmetrical flattening, the tail likely propelled by flexing side-to-side like a fish rather than up-and-down.